Lining out: Current usage

 Some Christian churches in the U.S. still practice lining out.
 While some churches calling themselves Primitive Baptist or Regular Baptist use it, this form of singing predominates among the Old Regular Baptist churches.
-The practice is becoming attenuated in some of them—the leader will begin lining out, but after the first verse or two will say "Sing on!", or a part of the service is lined out but other parts are not—so it is unclear how long it will survive.
+The practice is becoming attenuated in some of them—the leader will begin lining out, but after the first verse or two will say "Sing on!", or a part of the service is lined out, but other parts are not, so how long it will survive is unclear.

 Some Presbyterian churches in Scotland also still do lining out, though often now in a restricted context, with other hymns being accompanied and not lined out.
 The practice is now more common in Gaelic psalm singing than in English, and indeed is often considered a characteristic of Gaelic culture, especially on the Isle of Lewis.
 Unlike other denominations that carry on the tradition of lining out, Gaelic churches practice Exclusive Psalmody.
+It is suggested that the last English-speaking congregation in the south of Scotland to give up weekly use of “reading the line” was the South Clerk Street branch of the Original Secession Church in Edinburgh, who only discontinued the tradition in 1912.
+Thus, they may have been the last indigenous Lowland congregation to give out the line in public worship.

+On the Isle of Skye, the use of the "line" in English at funerals in the Free Presbyterian Church of Scotland possibly lasted until the 1960s.
+And, sporadic instances elsewhere in the years since across the Highlands.
+This includes Flashadder and Staffin Free Presbyterian Churches, and Strathay APC.

 Lining of hymns is still widely practiced by the three traditional branches of the Hutterites (Lehrerleut, Dariusleut, Schmiedeleut II).
 It may also be heard among some conservative Anabaptist churches, such as German Baptist Brethren, Old Order Mennonites, and the Old Order River Brethren.